kode4food/ale/docstring/assoc.md

 (assoc robert :age 46)
 ```

 This example returns a copy of _robert_ wherein the value associated with _:age_ has been replaced by the number _46_.
-The original object associated with _robert_ is unaffected.
+The original sequence is unaffected.